evantao96/Receipt-Processor/README.md

 ## User Instructions ##

 This program was written in Go and containerized with Docker.
-You can run the program by navigating into `src` and entering the following command:
+You can run the program by navigating to `src` and entering the following command:

 `docker build -t receipt . && docker run -p 8080:8080 receipt`

 ---

-You can execute the unit tests by navigating into `src/tests` and entering the following command:
+You can execute the unit tests by navigating to `src/tests` and entering the following command:

 `go test -v`